minima52/digital-garden/_pages/meta.md

 ### Process

-1. Install Ruby, Ruby on Gems, and Git on computer (slight learning curve 🥲)
+1. Install Ruby, Ruby on Gems, and Git on computer (slight learning curve)
 2. Fork the template to Github account
 3. Clone template to local server
 4. Test, test, test!